kinineema/ztvms/ztvms_frontend_mvp/README.md

 PROJECT Progress Notes:

 Backend Integration --> Pending
-Frontend --> For now we use MOCK env
-  Later remove and connect to proxy Authentication/Login part uses JWT Token system for easy integration and easier for API calls --> Currently uses MOCK env, later switched to JWT once backend integrated
+Frontend --> For now we use MOCK env //MOCK removed and integrated with backend API --> To check API: http://127.0.0.1:8000/docs#/ Later remove and connect to proxy Authentication/Login part uses JWT Token system for easy integration and easier for API calls --> Currently uses MOCK env, later switched to JWT once backend integrated